Iron-Hide/nova/SECURITY.md

 2. [Incident Response Process](#process)

 <a name="reporting"></a>
-## Reporting security problems in the Agave Validator
+## Reporting security problems in the Nova Validator

 **DO NOT CREATE A GITHUB ISSUE** to report a security problem.

-Instead please use this [Report a Vulnerability](https://github.com/anza-xyz/agave/security/advisories/new) link.
+Instead please use this [Report a Vulnerability](https://github.com/anza-xyz/nova/security/advisories/new) link.
 Provide a helpful title, detailed description of the vulnerability and an exploit proof-of-concept.
 Speculative submissions without proof-of-concept will be closed with no further consideration.